Projects - Frenchtown Technology & Industrial Center – Missoula, Montana

 - Unique opportunity for industrial manufacturers, specifically companies in oil field and oil equipment manufacturing, technology and chemical/bio-mass manufacturing operations, and emerging technology enterprises poised for commercialization.

-- More than one million sq. ft. of building infrastructures suitable for warehouse, office, manufacturing and maintenance operations
+- Building infrastructures suitable for warehouse, office, manufacturing and maintenance operations

 - BNSF and MRL rail served with numerous rail spurs and loading areas

 - Electrical service available up to 70 megawatts

 - Water rights up to 25 million gallons per day

 - 20,000 MMBTU/ day of natural gas available

 - 2 permitted gravel pits on site